Suzy Williams: Journalism

 Williams's interviews with jazz pioneers Hadda Brooks, Horace Silver, Jon Hendricks, and Oscar Brown, Jr. have been published in Los Angeles Jazz Scene and Jazz News.
 She interviewed playwright/performer Heather Woodbury in Flipside Magazine.
 She regularly reviews local theatrical plays for the Venice Beachhead newspaper.

 Personal life

-Williams is a professional cook, yoga teacher and political activist for local causes and the Peace and Freedom Party.
+Williams is a professional cook, yoga teacher, and political activist for local causes and the Peace and Freedom Party.
 She married Bill Burnett, then of the band Long Tall Sally, in 1977.
-In 2001 she married Gerry Fialka, a lecturer on experimental film, avant-garde art and subversive social media.
-They live in Venice, Los Angeles, California.
+In 2001 she married Gerry Fialka, a lecturer on experimental film, avant-garde art, and subversive social media.
+They live in Venice, Los Angeles, California, and were the featured couple in the July 2020 edition of Venice Living magazine.